kubedb/docs/docs/guides/db2/concepts/db2.md

 - Delete

 When `deletionPolicy` is `DoNotTerminate`, KubeDB takes advantage of `ValidationWebhook` feature in Kubernetes to prevent deletion of the database as long as the policy is set to `DoNotTerminate`.

-### spec.healthChecker

-`spec.healthChecker` defines the attributes for the health checker that monitors the DB2 instance.

-- `spec.healthChecker.periodSeconds` specifies how often to perform the health check (in seconds)
-- `spec.healthChecker.timeoutSeconds` specifies the number of seconds after which the health check probe times out
-- `spec.healthChecker.failureThreshold` specifies minimum consecutive failures for the health check to be considered failed
-- `spec.healthChecker.disableWriteCheck` specifies whether to disable the write check or not

 ## Next Steps